yangjy0826/Quantum-Study/README.md

 In this repository, there are some uploaded materials: </br>
 1. [List of study materials](https://github.com/yangjy0826/Quantum-Study/blob/master/List%20of%20materials%20for%20quantum%20study.xlsx) for quantum computing in excel </br>
 2. [Mind map](https://github.com/yangjy0826/Quantum-Study/blob/master/Quantum%20Computing%20-%20Mind%20Map.png) created by myself for quantum computing and quantum information </br>
-3. The folder [study notes](https://github.com/yangjy0826/Quantum-Study/tree/master/study%20notes) includes my study notes on Quantum Computing by hand </br>
+3. The folder [study notes](https://github.com/yangjy0826/Quantum-Study/tree/master/study%20notes) includes my notes on Quantum Computing by hand </br>:
+    * Notes for basic quantum computing knowledge
+    * Notes for the IBM Quanrum Computing Lecture at KTH
+    * Notes for studying quantum key distribution
-3. The [slides](https://github.com/yangjy0826/Quantum-Study/blob/master/quantum%20computing%20slides.pdf) of my presentation in quantum computing </br>
+4. The [slides](https://github.com/yangjy0826/Quantum-Study/blob/master/quantum%20computing%20slides.pdf) of my presentation in quantum computing </br>
-4. My [study notes and homework solutions](https://github.com/yangjy0826/Quantum-Study/tree/master/edX-CaltechDelft-Quantum-Cryptography) for the [quantum cryptography](https://courses.edx.org/courses/course-v1:CaltechDelftX+QuCryptox+3T2018/course/) course on edX </br>
+5. My [study notes and homework solutions](https://github.com/yangjy0826/Quantum-Study/tree/master/edX-CaltechDelft-Quantum-Cryptography) for the [quantum cryptography](https://courses.edx.org/courses/course-v1:CaltechDelftX+QuCryptox+3T2018/course/) course on edX </br>
 ***
 Some other informations that is not in this repository but may help: </br>
 1. [IBM QISKit tutorial](https://github.com/yangjy0826/IBM-QISKit) wirtten by myself, including installation, Bell State, Quantum Fourier Transform and Quantum Key Disribution.</br>